Code Signing Troubleshooting

 - Bundle ID is not registered in Apple account

-- Your team doesn’t have permission to create profiles
+- API key doesn’t have permission to create profiles

 Solution: